DucPr0/ShopifyBackendChallenge/README.md

 # Replit
 URL: https://replit.com/@littleguy3/ShopifyBackendChallenge

-Press 'Run' on Replit to launch the application.

 The application does not have an UI, so curl must be used to create requests.

+The Repl has to be forked in order to access a second console to execute queries.
+After forking, press 'Run' to launch the application.

 Example commands are as belows:

 Get:
 ```